Festivals in India

 Many of India’s biggest festivals are religious and follow either the Hindu lunar calendar or the Islamic calendar.
 The dates may change each year, but the fervour of celebration never does: expect fireworks, colour, singing, dancing and food – so much food – wherever you go.
-And don’t think for one second that you’ll be simply observing – there’s nothing the locals love more than having tourists join the party.
-Here are a few of the biggest festivals in India.

 1. Diwali

 Diwali marks the start of the Hindu New Year and lasts for five days.
-The exact date changes every year as it follows the Hindu calendar, but Diwali generally occurs between October and November.
+The exact date changes yearly as it follows the Hindu calendar, but Diwali generally occurs between October and November.
 It’s known as the Hindu Festival of Lights as people decorate their homes with lights and ‘diyas’, or oil lights, because they’re said to help the goddess of wealth find her way to peoples’ homes.
-People will often draw ‘rangoli’, patterns made of coloured powders and flowers, on the floor at the entrance to their homes as a welcome to the gods.
+People will often draw ‘rangoli’, patterns made of coloured powders and flowers, on the floor at the entrance to their homes as a welcoming to the gods.

 Aside from the beautiful decorations, Diwali is about spending time with friends and family.
 Feasts are held, gifts are exchanged and firecrackers are let loose – it’s a beautiful and entertaining time to be anywhere in India.